ivanenev/skills-server/INSTALLATION.md

 ## Prerequisites

-Before installing the Enhanced Skills Server, ensure you have the following:
+Before installing the Skills Server, ensure you have the following:

 - **Node.js 18+** – Download from [nodejs.org](https://nodejs.org/)
 - **npm** (comes with Node.js) or **yarn**